joostburgers/faulkner_mules/README.md

-# faulkner_mules
+# Faulkner's Mules
-Some big data on Faulkner's most prolific energy source
+This site uses the keyword data in the *Digital Yoknapatawpha* database to analyze the frequency of mules in Faulkner's fiction.